 Once a bird is stabilized the prolapse is replaced back into the abdomen.
 The sooner the better because internal organs that are exposed to the environment are easily traumatized and infected.
 Amputation could be needed on infected tissue or tissue that has inadequate blood supply.

 In some cases we anesthetize the bird to allow muscle relaxation and subsequent easier replacement of the affected organs.
-This patient is in a special anesthetic chamber allowing us to safely administer the anesthetic.

 The area is lubricated copiously with K-Y jelly and the prolapse is gently manipulated back into the abdomen using Q-tips.
 This process takes several minutes because the organ is swollen and predisposed to tearing.